dragonfax/mastodon-terraform/README.md

 It has the private keys to your instance, and it also has important files terraform uses if you need to make changes to the infrastructure.
 5. You'll want to to start the email verification for the domain.
 Otherwise your instance can't send emails. \
 `TF_VAR_email_verify=true terraform apply`\
-I'll fail fast because of a bug in AWS.
+It'll fail fast because of a bug in AWS.
 But just ignore it.
 It'll keep going in the background and eventually succeed.
 8. See below on how to become the owner of the instance.
 9. From there you can configure Mastondon through its web site.